Archive for the ‘Media’ Category

 For Amber Lyon, CNN

-Monday, August 30th, 2010
+August 30, 2010

 I see you’ve now gotten around to requesting an interview with me or a company spokesperson, 90 days after you ambushed our namesake and founder, Craig Newmark, following his May 20th talk on veteran’s affairs and other issues unrelated to craigslist, at a conference in Washington.